n., plural: fragmentations

 Fragmentation is found in both animals and plants.
 Fungi, lichens, molds, worms, sea stars, acoel flatworms, and sponges are some of the common examples where the mode of reproduction occurs via fragmentation.
 The image below shows the fragmentation in a starfish.
 It can be seen that the fragmenting body gets separated from the arm of the starfish and after some time it starts developing into a new starfish as seen in Figure 1.

-Fragmentation and Splitting
+Fragmentation and splitting

-The process of fragmentation is indeed the process of breakage of an organism into various fragments that over time gets developed into a complete organism.
+The process of fragmentation is indeed the process of breakage of an organism into various fragments that over time get developed into a complete organism.
 Thus, this process is also referred to as the process of splitting.

-Process of Reproduction
+Process of reproduction

 The biological process by which new individuals/organisms are formed from the parents is called reproduction.
 Sexual and asexual are the two forms of reproduction that are broadly studied by many researchers.
 The process by which the offspring are born due to the mating of two parents is called sexual reproduction.
 Each of the parents contributes an egg from a female and a sperm from a male and after the combination of these two gametes through the process of fertilization, a zygote is formed that matures into an embryo and finally into a fully-grown organism.
 Allogamy, internal fertilization, external fertilization, and autogamy are some of the types of sexual reproduction.
 The process of sexual reproduction has been elaborated in Figure 2.

 The process by which the cycle of reproduction is achieved by only one parent is called asexual reproduction.
 Examples include binary fission, budding, fragmentation, and parthenogenesis.
 The process of binary fission is found in bacteria wherein a single bacterium tends to divide into two cells.
 In budding, very small organs are formed in the bodies of the parent and thus after some time, they tend to break and thus finally grow into two individuals.
 This type of asexual reproduction is found in yeasts and some other hydra animals.
 (Ref.
-2) In fragmentation, reproduction occurs via breakage of the parent organism into various fragments that have the ability to grow identical to their parents.
+2) In fragmentation, reproduction occurs via the breakage of the parent organism into various fragments that have the ability to grow identical to their parents.
 It is commonly found in coral, sponges, and starfishes.
 In parthenogenesis, this type of asexual reproduction is found in many fishes, reptiles, and amphibians.

 For comparisons between sexual reproduction and asexual reproduction, see the Table below: